A day in the life of an international trade officer

 It's now 5:30 p.m. and I'm the last person in the office.
 My last task of the day is to tour the office and lock up.
 I should be home by 6:10 p.m., just enough time to freshen up and head off to a networking event organized by the Canadian Chamber of Commerce.

 As the Trade Commissioner responsible for the aerospace and defence sectors in Ontario, I work with a diverse group of professionals and network with people from around the world.
-I love that my work is full of challenge and autonomy and that I am able to help contribute to Canada’s economic development.
+I love that my work is full of challenge and autonomy and that I contribute to Canada’s prosperity.

 My day started with a call from an Ontario defence client who needed help applying for a Canadian export permit for a shipment bound for China.